milanglacier/yarepl.nvim/extensions/README.md

 require('yarepl.extensions.codex').setup {
   codex_cmd = 'codex',
   codex_args = {},
-  -- The default is a floating window; you can override it wincmd = require('yarepl.extensions.codex').wincmd, }
+  -- The default is a floating window at the bottom right corner; you can override it wincmd = require('yarepl.extensions.codex').wincmd, }
 ```